Shahroz135/User-define-function/README.md

 which must be cleared before creating user define function like function declaration which occurs before the main function.
 And function definition
-Or function header then actual and dummy parameters.
+Or function header then actual and dummy parameters and etc.